VIS4ROB-lab/bev_undercanopy_registration/README.md

 - **Note**: This file needs to be first deleted and then regenerated if you want to start from label-model0 again.

 ## Step 2: Colmap Reconstruction
+- This process may take several hours.
+Skip this step if the point cloud is already provided.
 - `colmap_cli_pipeline.py`
 - This step will generate a sparse point cloud (`Models/Model_idx/sparse` with `database.db`) for each model.